juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/06_Working_With_Raster_Data.md

 * Finally, just a word of warning: you can see here how the sampling, even though we used 200,000 points at regular intervals, missed a lot of the data in the raster.
 For example, in my case, it didn't really capture New York City.
 This is the problem with having a very detailed raster and sampling it with a layer that is not as dense.

 Now, you can also sample using polygons.
 For example, in our case, we could use the country vector file to 'absorb' the values from the raster.
 This process takes in the values from all the pixels that fall within each polygon and can perfomr mathematical operations on those values, like calculating the sum, the mean, median, standard deviation, maximum and minimum. **However, when you have a very dense raster, like the one we have here, this process takes a very long time.
-For this reason I will go throught the steps but unless you have a lot of time, don't try to do it.**
+For this reason I will go through the steps but unless you have a lot of time, don't try to do it.**

 The process is actually very simple:
 * First, go to `Raster` / `Zonal Statistics` / `Zonal Statistics`.